altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 - Tensor Parallel (native) - use when individual layers are too large to fit on one GPU even with FSDP (e.g. massive hidden dimensions), usually within a single node where GPUs with far NVLink interconnect.
 - Pipeline Parallel (native) - splits the model by layers across GPUs, with micro-batching to keep GPUs busy; use when you have many layers and multiple nodes but inter-node bandwidth is limited.
 - 3D Parallelism - use when nothing else is enough; TP within a node (fast NVLink), PP across nodes, FSDP/DDP across replica groups.
-- DeepSpeed (Lightning) - alternative to FSDP when training large models on limited GPU memory or middle ground between DDP and full sharding.
+- DeepSpeed (Lightning) - alternative to FSDP when training large models on limited GPU memory or middle ground between DDP and full sharding; ZeRO memory optimization, pipeline parallelism (sharding optimizer states, gradients, and parameters).

----

-**Model compression techniques**

----

-quantisation, pruning, distillation, sparsity

 ---